 What Does a Dog Behaviorist Do?

 A dog behaviorist will work with you to help manage and prevent dog behavior problems.
-A dog behaviorist is a trained expert in the field of animal behavior and animal learning with a wealth of scientific tools such as behavior modification.
+A dog behaviorist is a trained expert in the field of animal behavior and animal learning with a wealth of scientific tools (such as behavior modification).

-A dog behaviorist loves animals and he studies them to learn about their behavior.
-A dog behaviorist will try to understand why a dog does the things he does and why he acts in certain ways.
-They try to find explanations for the dog’s behavior by examining his environment.
-They look for reasons why the dog is acting out.
+A dog behaviorist loves animals, and studies them to learn about their behavior.
+They’ll try to understand why a dog does the things they do and why they act in certain ways.
+They try to find explanations for the dog’s behavior by examining their environment and the relationships they have with their humans and other pets in the household.

 How to Choose a Dog Behaviorist